-Teething can be trouble, especially when you are a first-time mum.
+Teething can be challenging, especially when you are a first-time parent.
 You and your baby might be finally settling into a routine and then little teeth begin to push through little gums.
-There’s no doubt, teething can be a tough time for mother and child.
-Thankfully, the right preparation goes a long way towards making teething easier on you both.
+There’s no doubt, teething can be a tough time for the whole family.
+Thankfully, the right preparation goes a long way towards making teething easier on you all.

-Ashton and Parsons has been used to help generations of mothers and babies through teething.
-In the last 150 years, we’ve learnt a thing or two about teething and how to prepare for the experience as a first-time mum.
-Here are five top tips on teething, secrets passed from mother to mother for generations:
+Ashton & Parsons has been used to help generations of mums, dads and babies through teething.
+In the last 150 years, we’ve learnt a thing or two about teething and how to prepare for the experience as a first-time parent.
+Here are five top tips on teething, secrets passed from parent to parent for generations:

 It’s important to know what teething symptoms to look out for in your baby.
 Some babies are born with their first teeth and some may not begin until they are nearly a year old.
 However, most babies begin teething around 6 months.
 If your little one starts displaying any of the following symptoms they may be teething: